 - Part #4: Motor learning experiment

-A major £5M grant from BBSRC has established the Cambridge Centre for Ageing and Neuroscience (Cam-CAN) team that seeks answers to these questions.
-By studying the brain and its cognitive functions using advanced brain imaging techniques and cognitive experiments the team of researchers, based at the University of Cambridge and the MRC Cognition and Brain Sciences Unit, hope to unravel the mechanisms and processes of healthy brain functions.
+A major £5M grant from BBSRC has established a new team called the Cambridge Centre for Ageing and Neuroscience (Cam-CAN) that seeks answers to these questions.
+By studying the brain and its cognitive functions using advanced brain imaging techniques and cognitive experiments, the team of researchers, based at the University of Cambridge and the MRC Cognition and Brain Sciences Unit, hope to unravel the mechanisms and processes of healthy brain ageing.

-In time, biomarkers for health can also be compared with the biomarkers from disease states, and interventions designed and implemented that in the future might restore the balance and well-being that every person wants.
+This way, the biomarkers for health can be compared with the biomarkers from disease states, and interventions designed and implemented that in the future might restore the balance and well-being that every person wants.